RenatoFernandesTotti/Renato-Fernandes-GSoC2019/README.md

 ## Running the server

-After setting up everything, go inside the server folder and run `npm run dev` to start the server
+After setting up everything,  go inside the server folder and  run `sudo npm i` and after that `npm run dev` to start the server

+**obs**: You need nodemon to run the server.
+To install it just run `sudp npm i -g nodemon`

 The web application will be available in the 8888 port by default